I've lived in Flagstaff, AZ, since 2003, where I'm an active member of the Coconino County Sheriff's Search & Rescue team and an avid hiker.

 FYI: This a "community seating" eatery that accepts cash only, so you may want to stop at the ATM first.

 This is a "Chinese Bistro" with sushi too.
-They offer outdoor seating in their covered sidewalk patio next to Heritage Square, so you're safe grabbing an outside table during summer monsoon season.
+They offer outdoor seating in their covered sidewalk patio next to Heritage Square, so you're safe grabbing an outside table during the summer monsoon season.
 They open for lunch at 11:00 and serve until late in the evening.

 Location: 6 E Aspen Ave